Boosting Workplace Morale With Murals: The Power of Art

 Vote on Final Designs

-Based on the input, have a few mural designs created to share with staff.
-Explain the meaning and significance behind each option.
-Provide time for Q&A and feedback before conducting an anonymous vote.
-The winning design should resonate most positively with employees.
+Based on the input, create a few mural concepts to share with staff.
+Explain the meaning and significance behind each option, then allow time for Q&A and feedback before holding an anonymous vote.
+The winning design should resonate most with employees.

-Getting buy-in through this collaborative process will make the end result even more impactful.
-Your team will feel a sense of ownership and connection to the art, boosting workplace morale every time they pass by.
-The mural becomes a symbolic reflection of your company culture and shared experiences between colleagues.
+Securing buy-in through this collaborative process makes the outcome more impactful.
+Your team will feel ownership and connection to the artwork, lifting morale every time they pass by.
+The mural becomes a symbolic reflection of your company culture and the experiences you share.

-While the final decision is still up to leadership and the mural artist, valuing employee voices in this way creates goodwill and a positive experience - one that extends well beyond paint on a wall.
-The benefits to productivity, retention, recruitment and overall job satisfaction will make the investment in time and resources well worth it.
+While the final decision rests with leadership and the mural artist, valuing employee voices builds goodwill and a positive experience—one that extends well beyond paint on a wall.
+The benefits to productivity, retention, recruitment, and overall job satisfaction make the investment of time and resources well worth it.

 Commissioning a Professional Muralist vs DIY Murals

-When considering commissioning a custom mural for your workplace, you have two options: hiring a professional muralist or doing it yourself.
-Both have their pros and cons, so weigh them carefully based on your needs, budget, and skills.
+When considering a custom mural for your workplace, you have two options: hire a professional muralist or do it yourself.
+Both have pros and cons—weigh them carefully based on your needs, budget, and skills.

 Professional Muralist

-Bringing in an experienced muralist is a great way to get a high-quality, customized piece of art for your space.
-Muralists have the skills, tools, and experience to design and paint an eye-catching mural tailored to your vision.
-They can also work efficiently to get the job done on schedule.
-However, commissioning a muralist tends to be more expensive, often costing several thousand dollars for a large, complex piece.
-You’ll also have less control over the creative process and final design.
+Bringing in an experienced muralist is a reliable way to get a high-quality, customized piece.
+Professionals have the skills, tools, and experience to design and paint an eye‑catching mural aligned with your vision, often on a predictable timeline.
+However, commissioning a muralist typically costs more—often several thousand dollars for larger, complex pieces—and you may have less control over the creative process and final design.

 DIY Mural

-If cost is a concern or you want more creative control, you might consider a DIY mural.
-Get your colleagues together for a team-building paint party and design something totally unique to your company culture.
-While a DIY mural can help build community and save money, the end result may appear amateurish if you lack artistic skill or experience.
-You’ll also need to invest a significant amount of time to plan, design, and paint the mural yourself.
+If cost is a concern or you want more creative control, consider a DIY mural.
+Host a team‑building paint session and design something unique to your culture.
+While DIY can build community and reduce costs, the result may look amateurish without strong artistic skills or experience.
+Planning, design, and painting also require significant time.

 Types of Murals: Painted, Photographic, Vinyl Decals, Etc.

-There are several types of murals you can incorporate in your workplace.
-The options range in cost, durability and style.
+There are several types of murals to consider for the workplace.
+Options vary in cost, durability, and style.

 Painted Murals

-A hand-painted mural is a traditional approach.
-An artist paints directly onto a wall using acrylic or latex paint.
-These tend to be more expensive but provide a custom, artistic look.
-The downside is that painted murals typically only last 3-5 years before needing touch ups.
+A hand‑painted mural is the traditional approach: an artist paints directly onto the wall using acrylic or latex paint.
+These murals are typically more expensive but offer a one‑of‑a‑kind, artistic look.
+Expect periodic touch‑ups; many painted murals need maintenance within 3–5 years.

 Photographic Murals

-For a photographic mural, an image is printed on vinyl, fabric or another material and then installed on a wall.
-These are often more affordable than hand-painted murals.
-Photographic murals can feature landscape scenes, abstract designs or enlargements of actual employee photographs.
-The material used impacts the longevity, with some vinyl and fabric options lasting up to 10 years.
+Photographic murals feature an image printed on vinyl, fabric, or similar material and installed on the wall.
+They’re often more affordable than hand‑painted work and can showcase landscapes, abstract designs, or enlarged employee photos.
+Longevity depends on material; some vinyl and fabric options last up to 10 years.

 Vinyl Decals